-In the last seven years, 14th has retired twice and picked up one point, with a tenth place finish for Romain Grosjean in 2017.
+In the last eight years, 14th has retired twice and picked up one point, with a tenth place finish for Romain Grosjean in 2017.

-Grid position 16 is the most unlucky at Catalunya, having recorded the most non-finishes, with 14 retirements – including three in the last five seasons.
+Grid position 16 is the most unlucky at Catalunya, having recorded the most non-finishes, with 14 retirements – including three in the last six seasons.

-You have to go all the way back to 1992 for the only points-scoring race for a driver starting from sixteenth.
+You have to go all the way back to 1992 for the only points-scoring race for a driver starting from 16th.
 That was for Michele Alboreto, who finished fifth in a Footwork.

 Between 2001 and 2010, the driver starting 16th failed to finish all but one race here, while Rubens Barrichello’s ninth place finish in 2005 is the most recent time a driver has finished in the top ten from this grid slot.

 In the last 27 years, the driver starting 17th at the Spanish Grand Prix has scored only once.
 That was Rubens Barrichello in 2010, who crossed the line in ninth place.

 Pedro Diniz, in 1996, is the only other driver to have scored from this grid slot, with sixth place, while the position has supplied only three further top ten finishes.